 - Qi'Up XC is a unique and innovative chitin-derived flotation adjuvant, free of all allergens and synthetic products, vegan and organic compatible.
-Its efficacy and fast action allow it to float all types of must, while preserving the organoleptic qualities of the juice. - Application: Enhance the speed and performance with which the particles separate from the suspension; alternative to the use of gelatine; increase fresh fruit aromas. - · Dosage: 3 10 g/hL (white or rosé must). - SKU: 1 kg
+Its efficacy and fast action allow it to float all types of must, while preserving the organoleptic qualities of the juice. - Application: Enhance the speed and performance with which the particles separate from the suspension; alternative to the use of gelatine; increase fresh fruit aromas. - Dosage: 3 10 g/hL (white or rosé must). - SKU: 1 kg

-QI'UP XC preserves all the organoleptic qualities of the must, as well as the wines made from them.
-Here are two examples of white and rosé must, comparing the action of QI'UP XC with a solution of gelatine and a solution of pea proteins.
+IOC QI'UP XC preserves all the organoleptic qualities of the must, as well as the wines made from them.
+Here are two examples of white and rosé must, comparing the action of IOC QI'UP XC with a solution of gelatine and a solution of pea proteins.
 All treatments followed the same vinification process.
 Sensory analyses were performed during the three months following the end of alcoholic fermentation.

 A white wine from Aligoté (Burgundy).
-The QI'UP XC treatment differs significantly by its greater balance and reduced astringency.

 Mean of analysis of variance in rosé wine from Syrah and Grenache from Côtes du Rhône.
-The QI'UP XC treatment differs significantly by its greater aromatic intensity and greater freshness.
+The IOC QI'UP XC treatment differs significantly by its greater aromatic intensity and greater freshness.